-This article was written by the Great British Mag editorial team on 11 Nov, 2019
+This article was updated by the Great British Mag editorial team on 26 January 2022.

 One of the most challenging things about being at university is living away from home, and often with others whether that is on campus in student halls or sharing a flat or house with other students.
 Whilst it should be a great experience sometimes it doesn’t work out.